ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Implementational Details

 \subsection{Evaluation Metrics}

 We use ROC-AUC (Receiver Operating Characteristic-Area Under Curve), also abbreviated as AUC, to measure the classification performance of our model on the NIH test data.
 Furthermore, we use the ratio of the number of cases with correct localization against the total number of cases in each class to report the localization performance of our models on 880 bounding-box annotated data of the NIH dataset.
 Here, we use IoU (Intersection over Union) between the predicted bounding box and ground-truth to detect correct localization following prior work \cite{Ouyang2021LearningDiagnosis, Li2017ThoracicSupervision, wang2017chestx}.
-In this case, the localization result is regarded as correct if $IoU > T(IoU)$ where $T(IoU)$ is the threshold for localization. \newcolumntype{Y}{>{ \arraybackslash}X}
+In this case, the localization result is regarded as correct if $IoU > T(IoU)$ where $T(IoU)$ is the threshold for localization.
+We have chosen the model with the highest AUC score on the validation split for inference on the test dataset.
+The loss and AUC curves during training and validation on the NIH ChestX-Ray14 dataset are given in Fig.~\ref{fig: auc_loss_curves}.

+\Figure[!t]()[width=0.4\textwidth]{figures/AUC_loss_curve.pdf} {Illustration of the training and validation loss and AUC curves on the NIH ChestX-Ray14 dataset. }